North Korea fires missiles into sea, fresh nuclear talks in doubt

 “There was a little correspondence recently,” he said.
 “We had very positive correspondence with North Korea.
 Again there’s no nuclear testing, there’s no missile testing, there’s no nothing.”

-Reporting by Joyce Lee, Josh Smith and Hyonhee Shin; Additional reporting by David Brunnstrom and Idrees Ali in Washington; Editing by Michael Perry
+Reporting by Joyce Lee, Josh Smith and Hyonhee Shin; Additional reporting by David Brunnstrom and Idrees Ali in Washington; Editing by Michael Perry, Robert Birsel